flockonus/gartsb/README.md

 A mmo architecture for turn based games such as board, cards, strategy, social, trivia, puzzle and more!
 Allows for multiple players to play in a room.

+## Demonstration
+Open 2 windows from this link: [DEMO](http://fabianops-gartsb.jit.su/)
+Each window represent a player.
+When both windows are open, they are automatically connected!
+*this demo does not reflect the full state of the proposed architecture*

 ## Key Features and Choices

  * Support a huge number of small game rooms